ma-gilles/recovar/README.md

     $ cryodrgn downsample [input particle stack] -D 256 -o particles.256.mrcs

 The input file format can be a single `.mrcs` file, a `.txt` file containing paths to multiple `.mrcs` files, a RELION `.star` file, or a cryoSPARC `.cs` file.
-For the latter two options, if the relative paths to the `.mrcs` are broken, the argument `--datadir` can be used to supply the path to where the `.mrcs` files are located.
+For the latter two options, if the relative paths to the `.mrcs` are broken, the argument `--datadir` can supply the path to where the `.mrcs` files are located.

 If there are memory issues with downsampling large particle stacks, add the `--chunk 10000` argument to save images as separate `.mrcs` files of 10k images.